 Christian Kaufmann Biography

 Christian studied Computer Science at the Georg-Simon-Ohm-Fachhochschule in Nuremberg and during his undergraduate years he started his own ISP and web design company.
-He recently completed a Master of Science in Advanced Networking at The Open University, which is the first of its kind in the world.
+He holds a Master of Science in Advanced Networking at The Open University, which is the first of its kind in the world.

 Christian had several consultant and operational roles for local ISPs before he moved on to managerial roles for international companies, including Technical Operations Manager for Cable & Wireless and GNOC Manager at Easynet.
 This led to an interest in peering and interconnection, and he transitioned to Global IP Peering Manager for TeliaSonera, where he managed the peering connections for a global transit-free network.